 There will be hundreds if not thousands of employees eager to return to their offices, factories, and other places of work who will not want to use Access Control Keypads or minimal distance RFID readers, due to their ongoing concerns over hygiene, bacteria, and possible virus contamination.

-As employers, we should not disregard the staff, contractors, and visitors’ concerns of using existing Access control with Touchpoints but address the issues that are forthcoming.
+As employers, we should not disregard the staff, contractors, and visitors’ concerns about using existing Access control with Touchpoints but address the issues that are forthcoming.

 If hands-free Access Control is not a priority upgrade for businesses today, then it should be tomorrow.